Go With the Flow: Flo Ngala Discovers Art, Capturing Life In Motion.

 Being “African” is the in thing right now.
 Did you experience that switch from being called different names a child to now being popular right now?

 I definitely got the “pretty for a dark skin girl” and the “African booty scratcher” comments.
-I struggled with my identity because, in this country, everyone likes to put a label on things but for me, it was difficult for me to feel my African identity.
+I struggled with my identity because, in this country, everyone likes to put a label on things but for me, it was difficult to feel my African identity.
 Being born and raised here, I didn’t have the same experiences as a lot of my peers.
 I’ve never been to an African wedding, I don’t speak the dialect, I don’t know the lingo.
 Sometimes I joke around like I’m actually American because it doesn’t feel like I’m the same type of “African” that everyone else is.
 Now that it’s very trendy to be African, more specifically Nigerian, it’s kind of painful that people will categorize me as just Nigerian and ignore the Cameroonian side from my Dad, which I’m actually closer to.
 I just try to stay authentic and true to myself.
 Other people really want to be down with the wave right now, but I see the corniness of it too.